Working as a freelancer can be a dream when you have a good client. But it can be an absolute nightmare when you have a bad client.

 Client #2 (a guy) contracted me to write some postcards.
 He provided almost zero guidance and didn’t have any print-ready photos for me to use, even though these postcards were supposed to promote a live event featuring a number of famous speakers.

 I wrote the copy, twice got feedback from his team, but heard nothing from him.
-Got the postcard designed, twice got feedback from his team, but heard nothing from him.
+Then I got the postcard designed, twice got feedback from his team, but still heard nothing from him.

 Finally, he dropped an “email bomb” on me and his whole team saying how displeased he was.
 Well, he had four opportunities to say something, and he didn’t.
 Not only that, he wanted “world-class design,” but was only willing to pay the designer $50 per over-sized postcard.